How Much Do Authors Make?

 The indie author must calculate the expenses of publishing their book.
 An indie author might spend $2,000 to hire a regular editor who does copyediting and proofreading and a cover designer.
 These are two fairly common expenses for self-publishing.

 Advances at one time were often five digits for midlist authors.
-Today, they are usually five digits.
+Today, they are usually four digits.
 This puts less pressure on the author, but it’s also less money in their pockets at the start.
 By comparison, the indie author gets no advance and must earn out every penny, but keeps all their rights.

 What do you think of author earnings today?